Take a look at the most frequently asked questions about general applications and the application process.

 1. When should I apply for an internship or working student role?

-We recommend applying two to three months before your desired start date, since positions are filled on a rolling basis.
+We recommend applying two to three months before your desired start date.
+In most of our locations, the positions are filled on a rolling basis.
+Some locations may have fixed hiring cycles, which will be indicated in the job posting.

 2. What does the application process look like?

-In most cases, English is sufficient, as it is our corporate language.
-However, knowledge of the local language (e.g. German) may be necessary for some roles, especially those involving local client interaction or regulatory requirements.
-If language skills are required, this will be clearly stated in the job description.
+English is our corporate language and is sufficient for most roles.
+However, knowledge of the local language (e.g. German) may be required for certain positions, especially those involving local client interaction or regulatory tasks.
+Language requirements will be clearly stated in the job description.

 4. Can I apply if I’m studying abroad or on an exchange program?

 We welcome applications from students enrolled at universities abroad or participating in exchange programs.
-Just make sure you meet the eligibility criteria for the role and can provide the necessary documentation (e.g. enrollment certificate, visa if applicable).
+It is important to just make sure you meet the eligibility criteria for the role and can provide the necessary documentation (e.g. enrollment certificate, visa if applicable).

 5. Can I update my application after submitting it?